Getting Started with ResumeCraftr

 The command will:

-2. Let you choose which one to use if multiple files exist
+2. Prompt you to pick one if multiple exist

 5. Exportar a PDF